Methodology

 High-confidence spam action set to quarantine

-CIS M365 2.1.2 (Ensure Exchange Online Spam Policies are set correctly): CIS 2.1.2 requires high-confidence spam to be quarantined
+CIS M365 2.1.6 (Ensure Exchange Online Spam Policies are set to notify administrators): CIS 2.1.6 requires Exchange Online Spam Policies to notify administrators; quarantine is the recommended high-confidence response

 ISO 27001 A.8.7 (Protection against malware — implement detection, prevention, and recovery controls for malware): ISO A.8.7 requires filtering high-confidence spam as a malware vector